Meth Addiction and Side Effects of Meth Abuse

 Many regions are seeing an influx of meth or cocaine overdoses when these stimulants are combined with fentanyl.
 A fatal dose may be administered unknowingly.

 Since meth is most often used recreationally and obtained on the streets, it’s impossible to know how much you’re taking or if your dose was cut with something else.

 Using meth and consuming alcohol can also significantly affect judgment, placing you in dangerous or fatal situations.
 In addition, research shows that binge drinking is associated with the likelihood of meth use among regular users.

 Getting Help for Meth Side Effects and Addiction

 Meth use in the United States is rising, contributing to thousands of unnecessary deaths.
 From 2012 to 2018, rates of death involving psychostimulants like meth increased nearly five-fold.

 Since this drug is so highly addictive and destructive to the lives of those who abuse it, seeking treatment as soon as possible could mean the difference between life and death.

 Meth abuse is dangerous, destroying the lives of those affected.
-The longer you use it, the higher the risk of complications.
-However, with one phone call, that can all change.
 Our comprehensive treatment plans are tailored to your unique needs and goals, helping you achieve a healthier, more fulfilling future.
 Please contact Zinnia Healing to discuss your situation and begin the healing process.